-The U.S. Food and Drug Administration has announced an infant ibuprofen recall.
-Tris Pharma issued a voluntary recall of its Infants’ Ibuprofen Concentrated Oral Suspension, USP (NSAID) 50 mg per 1.25 mL.
+The U.S. Food and Drug Administration recently expanded its infant ibuprofen recall.
+Tris Pharma issued a voluntary recall of its Infants’ Ibuprofen Concentrated Oral Suspension, USP (NSAID) 50 mg per 1.25 mL initially in December 2018.
 Representatives from Tris Pharma referred to its statement online about the recall when reached for comment.
-With cold and flu season upon us, definitely check your medicine cabinets ASAP.

 Recalled Infants’ Ibuprofen Description

 The current recall includes three lots of Infants’ Ibuprofen Concentrated Oral Suspension, USP (NSAID) 50 mg per 1.25 mL, packaged in 0.5 oz. bottles.
 Again, the affected products were sold at CVS, Family Dollar and Walmart stores.
-Visit the FDA’s website for a full list of products, lot numbers and expiration dates here.
+Visit the FDA’s website for a full list of the initially and currently recalled products, lot numbers and expiration dates here.

 The brand names that the ibuprofen was sold under include Equate (at Walmart stores), CVS Health (at CVS) and Family Wellness (at Dollar General).
 You can also see the label and packaging scans below.